nytimes/kyt/README.md

 Every sizable JavaScript web app needs a common foundation: a setup to build, run, test and lint your code. kyt is a toolkit that encapsulates and manages the configuration for web apps.

+Read more about kyt in our [blog post](http://open.blogs.nytimes.com/2016/09/13/introducing-kyt-our-web-app-configuration-toolkit/).

 ## Quick Start

 1. Install [Node.js](https://nodejs.org/) (v6.0+ required).